All Bodies Movement Program 2025, spring session:

 Do you accept any disability and any age?

 If a person has a strong desire to participate, it is likely we can find a way.
 Participants and instructors will work together to find creative solutions.
 Mobility devices, personal helpers and guide dogs are welcome.
-People with invisible disabilities, and people who do not self-identify as living with a disability can also apply.
+People with invisible disabilities, and people who do not identify as living with a disability can also apply.
 We are not prepared to accept small children.
 We are not prepared to deal with significant behaviour issues or disorders.
 However we don’t want to make arbitrary limits and we know that each person is unique, so please enquire.

 What kind of dance is it?